flexcompute/tidy3d/docs/source/howdoi.rst

    * - How do I...
      - Solution
    * - Load a structure from GDS format?
-     - From a cell in the  ``gdspy`` package, the ``ps = td.PolySlab.from_gds(gds_cell, ...)`` method will load the geometry into a ``td.PolySlab``.
+     - From a cell in the  ``gdspy`` package, the ``ps = td.PolySlab.from_gds(gds_cell, ...)`` method will load the geometry into a :class:`PolySlab`.
    * - Create a complex geometry, such as a ring?
-     - While many complex geometries can be created by supplying the vertices to ``td.PolySlab``, simple geometries, such as rings, can be constructed by overlaying two structures with ``td.Cylinder()`` geomety with the inner cylinder defined with medium of air.
+     - While many complex geometries can be created by supplying the vertices to :class:`PolySlab`, simple geometries, such as rings, can be constructed by overlaying two structures with :class:`Cylinder` geomety with the inner cylinder defined with medium of air.
 Note that structures later in the ``structures`` list will override previous structures, which can be leveraged to make more complex geometries.

 Materials
 ---------